phamthi1812/passage-experiments/README.md

   }
 }
 ```

-💡 **Note**: It might take around 30s to transfer and print the results on the client side.

 ## 🗂️ Organization of the Repository
 - `./datasets`: You can download different formats of the dataset from the [git repo](https://github.com/MillenniumDB/WDBench).
 We'll need JNL for Blazegraph and PASSAGE, TDB2 for Jena, and HDT for Sage experiments.